 Since J-1 to H-1B processing time can vary from case to case, we recommend you discuss your case personally with one of our lawyers.

 Additionally, the H-1B has dual intent, which we explained was the ability for a nonimmigrant visa holder to pursue a green card.
 If you are a J-1 holder, you will need to be careful about how you approach getting a green card.
 In fact, getting an H-1B may be an appropriate route to avoid issues with your immigration intent.
 Many J-1 visa holders choose to change their status to an H-1B for the sole purpose of gaining a green card.

 An immigration attorney is the best person to advise you regarding the best course of action–whether it be a remaining on your J-1 visa or transferring to H-1B.
 If you do decide to make the change, your attorney can guide you and help you optimize your immigration process to save you both time and money.

-Shilpa Malik, the lead attorney at SGM Law Group has extensive experience handling both H-1B and J-1 cases as well as changes of status between the two.
+The attorneys at Immi-USA have extensive experience handling both H-1B and J-1 cases as well as changes of status between the two.
 Let us handle your case and make sure that your immigration is in the best hands.
 Contact our office to schedule your initial consultation by filling out this form.

 J1 to H1B RELATED TOPICS

 - H-1B Visa Documents

 - H-1B Visa Stamping

 - H-1B Transfer Premium Processing